biowdl/biowdl.github.io/styleGuidelines.md

 Blank lines should be used to separate different parts of a workflow:
 - Different blocks (code surrounded by `{}` or `<<<>>>`) should be separated by a single blank line.
-- Different groupings of inputs (either in call blocks or task blocks, may also be separated by a single blank line.
+- Different groupings of inputs (in call, task and workflow blocks) and items in runtime and parameter_meta sections may also be separated by a single blank line.
 - Between the closing braces of a parent and child block, no blank lines should be placed.